jacksonrl/typesetting_prototype/README.md

 typesetting_prototype's architecture is based mainly on Flutter.
 You can run it directly on the web or natively.
 In the native version you can create custom rendernodes (same as flutter renderobjects) for advanced features.

-Thanks to https://github.com/DavBfr/dart_pdf for the hight quality PDF backend.
+Thanks to https://github.com/DavBfr/dart_pdf for the high quality PDF backend.